 - Pupils may be admitted on the basis of their need for therapeutic input.

-Usually boys are referred to The Grange Therapeutic School by their Local Authority.
+Usually pupils are referred to The Grange Therapeutic School by their Local Authority.
 We will read the statement/EHCP and accompanying referral papers and make a decision whether we are able to meet young person’s needs.
 We will invite the parents/carers to come in to meet with either the Headteacher, Deputy Head or Head of Lower School on their own for an informal chat and to have a look around the school.

 It is important the pupil is not present on this first visit so that parents/carers are able to talk freely to the staff at school and both parties are able to ascertain whether the school would be appropriate for the young person.
 When both parties are certain that the placement would be successful we will then invite the pupil in to visit the school.
-To reduce anxiety for him every effort is made to make the visit as informal as possible.
+To reduce anxiety for the young person every effort is made to make the visit as informal as possible.

 Once the young person has visited and feels positive about the school we would contact the Local Authority to offer a placement (day or residential).
-It is usually a two to three week process to prepare for a new boy to start at school as we are very careful to prepare a smooth transition and ensure a positive re-engagement with education.
+It is usually a two to three week process to prepare for a new pupil to start at school as we are very careful to prepare a smooth transition and ensure a positive re-engagement with education.
 The Local Authority will arrange the transport to bring the pupil to and from school.